illinoistech-itm/jhajek/itmo-444-544/week-05/lab.md

-# Week-06 Lab
+# Week-05 Lab

 ## Objectives

-* Create and Deploy a single-tier cloud application
+* Create and Deploy a load-balancer with backend cloud application
+* Explore the cloud concept of target groups
 * Implement a dynamic command positional parameter solution in your shell scripts
 * Create scripts to dynamically launch, install, and destroy your environment
 * Understand how to use AWS CLI Filters for querying ephemeral instance data